 Members of the force will be drawn from regional countries in Africa, and it will be tasked to protect the airport and promote "safe and free movement" in and out of the capital.

-The South Sudanese government had warned that the deployment of more UN forces would "seriously undermines" its sovereignty.
+The South Sudanese government headed by President Salva Kiir has opposed the deployment of more UN forces in the country, saying it "seriously undermines" its sovereignty.